shefathhghhj/shefathhghhj/README.md

 - 👋 Hi, I’m @shefathhghhj
-- 👀 I’m interested in python.
+- 👀 I’m interested in python
 - 🌱 I’m currently learning HangGai
 - 💞️ I’m looking to collaborate on Django
 - 📫 How to reach me shefathhghhj@gmail.com